Best free privacy software

 Although the software in this guide is free, it doesn't mean it lacks features, or will that your privacy will be compromised.
 Every piece of software in our best free privacy software list is guaranteed to help you browse the internet safely and securely.

-- If you're looking for a long-term solution, why not get a vpn free?
-Or if you want a premium service, opt for one of the best vpn services we've identified.
-And while you're here, check our list of the best free proxy
+- Or, if you're looking for a long-term premium solution, why not opt for one of the best VPN services we've identified.
+And while you're here, check our list of the best free proxy offerings

 The best VPN in the world right now is: ExpressVPN

 We have reviewed more than one hundred VPN providers, both free and paid and our top recommendation right now is ExpressVPN.
 That's because, while it's not free, its speed and robustness as well as the servers it has in nearly 100 countries worldwide and the multitude of apps which accommodate almost any of your devices.
 It's not free, but it does come with a 30-day no-quibble money back guarantee and we highly recommend trying it over any free options.
 Prices start from just $6.67 per month!